-- Pain from tennis elbow usually lasts for 6 to 12 weeks, but can vary.
+- Pain from tennis elbow can last for 6 to 12 weeks but varies.

-Many people who get tennis elbow work or play sport that involves moving their arm in a repetitive way.
+Many people who get tennis elbow work in a way or play sport that involves moving their arm in a repetitive way.
 Examples include activities that involve:

 - Fine, repetitive hand and wrist movements, such as using scissors or typing.

 - Repeatedly bending the elbow, such as playing the violin, cutting with a knife or using a paintbrush.